![]() |

 or 1 depending on the direction of motion in respect to the centre

 of gravity.
-Further the size of the elementary particles changes in the gravitational field as a consequence of the change of the speed of light c in the field.
-By taking into account this fact when using eq.(5.3) we get – as deduced in detail in the appendix B: |
+Furthermore, the size of the elementary particles changes in the gravitational field because the speed of light c changes in the field.
+By taking this fact into account when using eq.(5.3) we get – as deduced in detail in the appendix B: |

 |